mmBs/mmbs.github.io/_posts/2016-06-12-terminal-on-steroids.md

 8. That's it, you're done! :)

 ## Explanation
 You may ask, why I need to install zsh and use it instead of bash.
 In fact, you don't need to.
 But zsh gives you a lot of improvements out of the box:

 * Great prompt,
 * amazingly quick and smart auto completion,
 * spelling correction,
 * support of many great plugins (especially for git),
-* oh-my-zsh
+* a really quick configuration with oh-my-zsh,
-* many many more :)
+* many many more.

 If you want to go deeper into discussion or gather more information about **oh-my-zsh**, you can visit [Quora](https://www.quora.com/What-are-the-advantages-and-disadvantages-of-using-zsh-instead-of-bash-or-other-shells).
 What is more, [here](https://www.quora.com/What-is-the-difference-between-bash-and-zsh) you can find a comparison between bash and zsh.